 By the time it came (only about a week later than expected), we had amassed a little more than 1400 oz. of milk.
 And there was only a handful of hodge podge items in our freezer door.
 We were no longer buying any groceries that required freezing because there just wasn’t any space to put it.
 Things I usually stock up on and freeze began to dwindle also.

-Once it’s successfully dried, I pulse the dried breastmilk in our food processor to break it up into fine powder.
-I then store ready-made portions in Mylar bags with oxygen absorbers and seal them with the impulse sealer that came with our freeze dryer.
 Labeled and stored in a 5-gallon bucket, we’ve been able to extend the use of nutritious breastmilk.
 We’ve also recouped our freezer space!
 Just in time for our local farms butchering season.

-Is this a move we would likely have gotten around to?
-Yes.
-Do I regret having sped up the process though?
-Not at all.
-My family has regained some balance now that we have a freeze dryer.
+We regained some balance now that we have a freeze dryer.
 And for that I’m extremely thankful.

-I’m also glad it’s not as noisy as I feared considering the small space and paper-thin walls!
 Maybe you’re unsure if buying high priced machinery is right for you.
 And that’s a valid concern.
-But if you’re in a position to make that kind of move, consider investing in yourself, your family and your future.
+But if you’re in a position to make that kind of move, consider it an investment in yourself, your family and your future.
 This experience was crazy for sure!
 But, now that we’re on the other side of it, the possibilities are really endless.

 Wow Baby Traditional is eating good!
 I’m enjoying your journey.
 It is apartment now, but many acres in the future for you all.
 Wish you the best!